 You can see the Vanda William Catherine Orchid, Dendrobium Rodrigo Roa Duterte, and Dendrobium Margaret Thatcher, to name a few, inside the VIP Orchid Garden.

 Singapore has transformed into a world-class tourist destination, as many travelers are drawn to visit some of these famous Singapore landmarks.
 If you are looking for things to do in Singapore, here are some of the highlights.

-- Gardens by the Bay: This is definitely a must visit Singapore park.
+This is definitely a must visit Singapore park.
 The highlights here are the towering Supertree Grove – treelike structures 25m-50m (82-160 feet) high that seem like they were pulled from the set of Avatar.
-Check out the special events, including the Gardens by the Bay Light Show, at their main web page.

-When we travel, we use Lonely Planet.
-By clicking the image and buying a book at our Amazon.com link, we get a small referral fee at no additional cost to you.
+For More on Singapore: When we travel, we use Lonely Planet.
+By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.